ampl/ampl.github.io/docs/source/ampl/install.md

     1. Download and extract your bundle.
 This will be your AMPL folder.
 Rename it if you like and move it to any convenient location on your computer.

-    ```{warning}
-    Please make sure you place AMPL in a **directory where you have write permissions** such as your home directory.
-Otherwise, please see the note at the end.
-    ```

-    1. Next, you will need to tell macOS that your AMPL software is safe to run.
+    2. Next, you will need to tell macOS that your AMPL software is safe to run.
 Double-click your AMPL folder to open it and then follow these steps:

         - Control-click the `ampl.command` file and select **'Open'** in the context menu.
         - If a warning message (**"macOS cannot verify the developer..."**) pops up, click **'Open'**.